The Fear Of Running Out Of Money In Retirement Is Overblown

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with potentially higher growth due to job growth and demographic trends.
 You can build your own select real estate portfolio with CrowdStreet.

-I've invested $954,000 in real estate crowdfunding to diversify my net worth and earn income 100% passively.
+I've invested a total of $954,000 in real estate crowdfunding to diversify my net worth and earn income 100% passively.
 With ~$100,000 in passive income coming from my 18 investments, I'm not worried about running out of money in retirement.

 The Fear Of Running Out OF Money In Retirement is an FS original post.
 I've been “retired” since 2012.
 But the reality is, I've been working on FS for ~20-25 hours a week and exploring new interesting things since I left work.